-When a bad fall happens, there’s a couple of things you should do before getting up.
+When a bad fall happens, there are a couple of things you should do before getting up.
 You might have damaged some bones or muscles, and it’s essential to take the necessary precautions before you start moving.

 Try not to panic because it will make the process a bit more complicated.
 Take a deep breath and relax for a moment without moving on the floor.
 If you feel a sharp pain somewhere, you have probably hurt yourself, and you should ask for help if you can.